What is smuggling of persons in Texas?

 Next, § 20.05 makes it a crime to knowingly:

-- Encourage people to enter the country;
+- Encourage people to enter the United States;

 - Hide, harbor, or protect people from being caught by police; and